 The key is to know what to decline, when to say no. You’ll have to be disciplined about it.
 And you’ll still need to get people the information they need.

-One essential time saver is CRM.
-Make sure it’s always current.
+One essential time saver is to make sure your CRM contact, account and opportunity records are always current.
 Managers can then pull their own reports.
 And you won’t have multiple executives calling you for updates on big deals.

 Structure a Better Way to Work: